aamol/spring-app/README.md

 v.
 Run the application as "Spring Boot app"

 	Note: Application will get started at port 8080.
+	Also, we have integrated this with Mongo-DB for data persistence/query.

+vi.
+You can install uMongo application to query the Mongo-DB instance used in this project implementation.

 Author: Raghav Arora / Amol